 Sasha joined the Tribune to pursue her love of writing.
 In the past, Sasha served two years on her middle school paper and three years on The Wildcat Tribune as a copy editor for a year and a page editor for...

-She joined the Tribune, because she hoped the intelligence and incredible writing skills of people on the staff would rub off on her.
-This is her second year on the Tribune staff.
-She has quite a few regrets...
+Oce joined the Tribune because she hoped the intelligence and incredible writing skills of people on the staff would rub off on her.
+This is currently her third year as part of the Journalism staff.
+She is...

 Elisa joined the Tribune because she thought she needed to take advantage of the seventh period as a freshman.
 She has fallen in love with storytelling and credits journalism for giving her some of the most...

-Kavin joined the paper in his freshman year due to his love for writing and discovering interesting stories.
-This will be his third year on the newspaper.
-He enjoys watching Psych in his free time.
+Kavin joined the Tribune his freshman year due to his love for writing and exploring different perspectives.
+This will be his fourth year in journalism.
+Kavin enjoys watching "Avatar: The Last Airbender" in...